 - Laboratory “Tensor networks and deep learning for application in data mining” (Prof. Andrzej Cichocki)

-The Laboratory develops new fundamental approaches for training, testing and storing parameters of deep neural networks based on tensor decomposition techniques.
-These approaches allow to reduce by orders of magnitude computational complexity and required memory for the operation of the network while maintaining a high quality of prediction.
-The Laboratory mission is to pursue cutting-edge research in the design and analysis of deep neural networks, tensor decompositions, tensor networks and multiway analysis with many potential practical applications.
+The Laboratory develops new fundamental approaches for training, testing, and storing parameters of deep neural networks based on tensor decomposition techniques.
+These approaches allow us to reduce by orders of magnitude computational complexity and required memory for the operation of the network while maintaining a high quality of prediction.
+The Laboratory mission is to pursue cutting-edge research in the design and analysis of deep neural networks, tensor decompositions, tensor networks, and multiway analysis with many potential practical applications.

-The Laboratory is focused on the instrumentation development and application of state of the art mass spectrometry techniques.
-All projects are closely related to modeling of ion behavior in the electromagnetic field as well as the application of different algorithms of the big data treatment as well as prediction of chemical properties by chemoinformatics approaches.
+The Laboratory focuses on the instrumentation development and application of state of the art mass spectrometry techniques.
+All projects are closely related to modeling of ion behavior in the electromagnetic field as well as the application of different algorithms of the Big data treatment as well as prediction of chemical properties by chemoinformatics approaches.
 Our primary goal is to develop mass spectrometry platforms and analytical solutions for a wide area of researches.

 - Mobile Robotics Lab (Prof. Gonzalo Ferrer)